Presidency in Washington, D.C. Lincoln Penny

 Characteristics

-Obverse (heads): Show the familiar Victor David Brenner likeness of President Lincoln featured since 1909.
+The obverse (heads) shows the familiar Victor David Brenner likeness of President Abraham Lincoln used on the penny since 1909.

 Obverse Inscriptions